Ron Wolf: Tampa Bay Buccaneers

-In 1975, Wolf joined the expansion Tampa Bay Buccaneers as vice-president of operations.
+In 1975, Wolf joined the expansion Tampa Bay Buccaneers as vice-president of operations prior to their first season in 1976.
 He helped build the team that would advance to the 1979 NFC Championship game.
-He would not be around to see his team develop, however, as he resigned his position with the Buccaneers in February, 1978, citing "personal matters".
+His first draft choice was Lee Roy Selmon, a future Hall of Fame player.
+He would not be around to see his team develop, however, as he resigned his position with the Buccaneers in February 1978, citing "personal matters".
 It is believed that he had difficulty working with Buccaneer owner Hugh Culverhouse, and that Culverhouse was trying to interfere with personnel decisions.
-Wolf later indicated that Culverhouse's close personal relationship with and strong financial stake in coach John McKay meant that Wolf had to be the one to pay with his job for the team's 0-26 start.
+Wolf later indicated that Culverhouse's close personal relationship with and strong financial stake in coach John McKay meant that Wolf had to be the one to pay with his job for the team's start in their first two seasons, which had them lose their first 26 games as a franchise; Wolf noted his problems in trying to find an ideal quarterback in those first two seasons along with noting his pleasure at having met his future wife in Tampa due to meeting her at the condo complex they each lived in.
 Wolf returned to the Raiders on the expiration of his Buccaneer contract.